TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

     rename with [Ren] keys
 (q) *ct* display four time clocks with a 1 second delay - Time, Macro[R-C][O-C], Macro[Rct][OcT] Power[R-C][O-C].
 (r) *0R* Enable/Disable the resistor colour-coded number pad.
+(s) *br* = toggle brightness controls up/down replace volume up/dwn for Layouts 1, 3, 4 (not in Layout 2 Cfg).
+The
+    brightness slider usually only has an effect when used in notebook computers not desktops.

 Math-Greek-Algebra Keyboard:
 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and Greek algebra